 The MRC Summit is convened every four years, bringing together political leaders to address the prevailing challenges and opportunities facing the Mekong Basin.
 It is an opportunity for the Heads of Governments of the four MRC Member Countries to revisit the commitments made four years earlier, and agree on strategies for the future and beyond.

-Two summits have been held to date – the first in 2010, hosted by the Kingdom of Thailand in Hua Hin, and the second in 2014, hosted by the Socialist Republic of Viet Nam in Ho Chi Minh City.
-Ministerial representatives from MRC Dialogue Partners, China and Myanmar, participated in both Summits.
+Three summits were held to date – the first in 2010, hosted by the Kingdom of Thailand in Hua Hin, and the second in 2014, hosted by the Socialist Republic of Viet Nam in Ho Chi Minh City and the third in 2018, hosted by Kingdom of Cambodia in Siem Reap.
+Ministerial representatives from MRC Dialogue Partners, China and Myanmar, participated in the three Summits.